Minors, Children and Youth

 Minor Medical Release Form

-Any person under 18 years of age who is attending a conference without a parent or legal guardian must have an official conference sponsor (that is, an adult who takes responsibility for the minor while on the island) and must send a completed Minor Medical Release Form along with their registration form.
-In the unlikely event of a major accident, this written permission form must accompany the minor patient for treatment at a mainland medical facility.
+Any person under 18 years of age who is attending a conference without a parent or legal guardian must have an official conference sponsor (that is, an adult who takes responsibility for the minor while on the island) and must submit a Minor Medical Release Form.
+In the unlikely event of a major accident, a copy of this permission form must accompany the minor patient for treatment at a mainland medical facility.
 The Minor Medical Release Form also authorizes our island medical staff to treat routine and non-critical medical conditions on island.

-The Island Registrar will collect and hold all Minor Medical Release Forms during the enrollment period.
+The Island Registrar will collect and manage all Minor Medical Release Forms during the enrollment period.
 It will be noted in Raiser’s Edge that the form was received.
-If the Conference Registrar receives the form, they should send it along to the Island Registrar promptly.
-The forms are filed in the First Aid Station prior to the arrival of your conference.
 Conference Registrars may need to contact conferees to have a forms submitted after reviewing registration information.

 Best Practice: If you are unsure a child if the adult a child is attending with is the parent or legal guardian, contact them via email to verify.